Whether you’re sunbathing on the beach or partying till the early morning, here are some of the best cities to get a taste of the Brazilian lifestyle

 Rio de Janeiro

-Rio de Janeiro holds a reputation as one of the premier holiday destinations in the world, with fantastic beaches, spectacular natural backdrops, and quite literally some of the biggest parties in the world (Carnival).
-The gorgeous Cariocas (Rio residents) seem to spend all their downtime either sizzling on the beach or samba dancing the night away – which is exactly why you should make a point of factoring both of these activities into your trip too.
+Rio de Janeiro holds a reputation as one of the premier holiday destinations in the world, with fantastic beaches, spectacular natural backdrops, and quite literally some of the biggest parties in the world during the Carnival week.
+The gorgeous Cariocas (Rio residents) seem to spend all their downtime either sizzling on the beach or samba dancing the night away – so make a point of factoring both of these activities into your trip too.
 Spend the rest of the time ticking off everything on the classic Rio must-do list: riding a cable car to the dizzying heights of Sugarloaf Mountain, snapping a picture of Christ the Redeemer, and sipping açai (a native berry) blends in the laid-back juice bars.

-Further afield: The tropical island of Ilha Grande, just off Rio’s coast, is the perfect place to spend a day or two at a slower pace.
-Trek, swim, sunbathe and wildlife watch to your heart’s content, surrounded by lush forests and quiet bays.
+Further afield: The tropical island of Ilha Grande, just off Rio’s coast, is the perfect place to spend a day or two at a slower pace surrounded by lush forests and quiet bays.
+Trek, swim, sunbathe and wildlife watch to your heart’s content.

 Insider tip: Got an appetite?
 Set aside an evening for an all-you-can-eat meat feast at one of Rio’s famed churrascaria restaurants.
 Expect waiters to come around with freshly barbecued cuts of meat (churrasco), carving them straight onto your plate.

 Before you go, see our Rio de Janeiro Travel Guide.